ejeba72/electronics_engineering/README.md

     - Reset: Reset tells the AVR to enter programming mode
 - Of course, you will also need two additional wires for power connection.
 That is, power (VCC) and ground (GND).

+POINTER
+  A pointer is a value that is meant to be used as a memory address.
+(A pointer is a value in a register or memory address that is meant (or intended) to be used as memory address).

 ASSEMBLY LANGUAGE
 - "i" should (not always) mean "an immediate (value or data)" in a mnemonic.
 - Every line of assembly code is either: